 In 1908, the federal government became the first employer to provide workers’ compensation benefits to its employees.
 Since then, the program has grown and most employers are required to offer workers’ compensation benefits.
 In Florida, an employer with four or more employees (full- or part-time) must hold workers’ compensation insurance.

 Back injuries are some of the most commonly reported workplace injuries.
 In fact, according to the American Chiropractic Association, about 50 percent of all working Americans suffer from back pain, resulting in more than 264 million missed days at work.
 Back injuries can be very painful and can limit a person’s ability to perform everyday tasks.
-If you have suffered a back injury because of a workplace accident, an experienced workers’ compensation attorney can help you fight for appropriate compensation.
+If you have suffered a back injury because of a workplace accident, start a workers’ comp settlement for your back injury and contact an experienced workers’ compensation attorney can help you fight for appropriate compensation.

 Common Back Injuries